thevoidshell/whoami/README.md

 ## Design Philosophy

-This portfolio is built around a simple principle:
+`whoami` is built around a simple idea:

 > Your GitHub should be your technical timeline.

-Repositories represent projects, repository topics represent areas of expertise, and code activity reflects growth over time.
+Repositories represent projects.
+Topics represent areas of expertise.
+Commits represent growth.

-The portfolio simply visualizes that ecosystem.
+The answer to `whoami` should evolve as you do.